 The First National Bank Of Marion

-The First National Bank Of Marion in Indiana printed $3,143,070 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1889 and stopped printing money in 1933, which equals a 45 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Marion issued 7 different types and denominations of national currency.
+The First National Bank Of Marion in Kansas printed $54,400 dollars worth of national currency.
+A production number that low doesn’t save room for many survivors.
+Currency from this bank will be rare.
+This national bank opened in 1883 and stopped printing money in 1893, which equals a 11 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Marion issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Marion was located in Grant County.
-It was assigned charter number 4189.
+For the record, The First National Bank Of Marion was located in Marion County.
+It was assigned charter number 3018.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Marion in Indiana printed 4,586 sheets of $10 1882 brown back national bank notes.
-That it is not an exceptionally low number of sheets.
-However, you have to remember that we are talking about bank notes printed before 1902.
-Even a large print number could have a very low survival rate.
+The First National Bank Of Marion in Kansas printed 1,088 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.